junybike/yelp-data-library/README.md

-# The Yelpers

-The Yelpers is a database project from CMPT 354.
-Users of The Yelpers can leave a rating on a store or restaurant with a variety of features
+# Yelp Data Library
+Yelp Data Library is designed with the MS SQL database ODBC in Python.

+## What is "Yelp"?
+Yelp is the name of a database containing businesses, business reviewers (the users), and business review information.

 ## How to Run
-This requires the private SFU CSIL database password.
+This requires the private SFU CSIL database password and SFU network connection.
 Run the ```main.py``` on the latest Python Interpreter with ```pymssql``` installed.

 ## Features